EternityForest/AnyoneCanDoIt/README.md

 When using terminal blocks, avoid non-detachable versions, and air hose quick connects are usually worth it.

 Generally, connection points are very common failure modes.
-All connectors should have a large strain relief if you want them to last, unlike a the popular slim white style USB connectors that imitate "luxury" brands.
+All connectors should have a large strain relief if you want them to last, unlike the popular slim white style USB connectors that imitate "luxury" brands.

 Keychain carabineers and clips are similar danger points, as is the wrong knot in a rope.